toludwig/golden-lemurs/docs/data.md

 Our choice of features we want to train is described the next section.

 To access Github repositories we use a Python wrapper for the Github API: [github3](https://github.com/sigmavirus24/github3.py).
-This allows us to dump Readmes and metadata like the number of commits and so on.
+This allows us to dump READMEs and all the data fields we specified above.

 With the downloaded data we extend our JSON files to 'dev_full.json' etc.
 Thus we yield the following training sample format: